Illicit cigarette trade

-Cigarette smuggling, also informally referred to as "buttlegging", is the illicit transportation of cigarettes or cigars from an administrative division with low taxation to a division with high taxation for sale and consumption.
+Cigarette smuggling, also informally referred to as "buttlegging", is the illicit transportation of cigarettes or cigars from an jurisdiction with low taxation to a jurisdiction with high taxation for sale and consumption.
 The practice, commonly used by the tobacco industry, organized crime syndicates and rebel groups, is a form of tax evasion.
 Interstate 95, a highway traversing the East Coast of the United States, came to be known informally as "New Tobacco Road" when it became a favorite cigarette-smuggling route.
-Illicit cigarette trade is usually a crime.
+Illicit cigarette trade is usually criminalized.